-In accordance with Rule 13p-1, we performed due diligence procedures from March 1, 2013 through April 1, 2014 to determine the source and chain of custody of necessary conflict minerals in our products.
+In accordance with Rule 13p-1, for the 2014 reporting year, we performed due diligence procedures from March 1, 2014 through April 24, 2015 to determine the source and chain of custody of necessary conflict minerals in our products.
 We designed our due diligence procedures to conform in all material respects with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas Second Edition (OECD 2012) ("OECD Guidance") and related supplements thereto.
 This process included surveying all direct material suppliers believed to have provided components containing conflict minerals.